fizalihsan/fizalihsan.github.io/source/technology/aws.md

     * RDS automatically replicates the data from the master database or primary instance to the slave database or secondary instance using synchronous replication.
     * Each Availability Zone runs on its own physically distinct, independent infrastructure and is engineered to be highly reliable.
     * RDS detects and automatically recovers from the most common failure scenarios for Multi-AZ deployments so that you can resume database operations as quickly as possible without administrative intervention.
     * Multi-AZ deployments are for disaster recovery only; they are not meant to enhance database performance.
 The standby DB Instance is not available to offline queries from the primary master DB Instance.
-To improve database performance using multiple DB Instances, use read replicas or other DB caching technologies such as Amazon ElastiCache.
+To improve database performance using multiple DB Instances, use read replicas or other DB caching technologies such as ElastiCache.
     * _Automatic Failover__
         * RDS will automatically fail over to the standby instance without user intervention.
         * The DNS name remains the same, but the RDS service changes the CNAME to point to the standby.